Yord/shargs/README.md

 ])
 ```

-`docs` prints exactly the same documentation text, but needs much less configuration,
+Note how the usage DSL needs notably less code than the layout DSL,
-since the declared command-line options are not repeated, but reused.
+since its functions have access to the command-line options.
-The usage DSL includes the following functions:
+Shargs includes the following usage functions:

 <table>
 <tr>